 Special TB Blood Tests

 The special blood tests (interferon-gamma release assays, or IGRAs) measure how the immune system reacts to the bacteria that cause TB.
 Since they are relatively new, few health departments offer these blood tests.
 The PDPH does not currently offer this test, but can recommend providers that do.
-The QuantiFERON®-TB Gold test (QFT-G) and T-SPOT® TB test are two examples of special TB blood tests.
-QuantiFERON®-TB Gold Test fact sheet.
+The T-SPOT® TB test is an example of a special TB blood test.
+Learn more about IGRA tests.

 Testing for TB in BCG-Vaccinated Persons

 BCG, or bacille Calmette-Guérin, is a vaccine for TB disease.
 Many people born outside of the United States have been BCG-vaccinated.
 BCG vaccination can cause a positive reaction to the TB skin test, even if they don't have TB.
 This might complicate decisions about prescribing treatment.
 The special TB blood tests are not affected by prior BCG vaccination and are less likely to give a false-positive result.
-BCG vaccine fact sheet.
+Learn more about the BCG vaccine.

-If a patient tests positive for TB, he or she may be referred by the doctor or healthcare facility to the Tuberculosis Control Program to receive free treatment and services.
+If a patient tests positive for TB, he or she may be referred by the doctor or health care facility to the Tuberculosis Control Program to receive free treatment and services.
 In all cases, the TB Control Program maintains the patient's confidentiality.
-Patients may, however, choose to continue receiving care from their medical provider.